smcmillan28/sam-mcmillan-portfolio/README.md

 ## Credits and Code Used
 HTML/CSS\
+Font Awesome\
 Bootstrap CSS Library\
 Background Image - coolbackgrounds.io - Check it out [here!](https://coolbackgrounds.io/)

 ## Project Takeaways
+Among the takeaways and things learned from this project, this portfolio was the first webpage I built that included more than one page of HTML.
+Using Bootstrap for the first time, I was able to get a taste of its capabilities when it comes to dynamic styling, page structure, and mobile responsiveness.
+The row/column formatting is intuitive and allows the developer to cleanly organize each section of the page.

+I used one media query as a way to keep formatting/spacing and margins for medium and large sized screens.
+When viewing on smaller devices like cellphones, you will see margins eliminated along with a streamlined page structure.
+See below:

+This assignment stretched my abilities regarding web design.
+I can't wait to add some real projects to the portfolio section!